 Dehydrated Cherry Tomatoes

-Delight in your oven-dried cherry tomatoes as a snack, topping for salads, or even an ingredient for a pesto.
-You’ll soon be elevating more of your culinary adventures by dehydrating everything, from dried strawberries and dried apple rings to kale waffle chips.
+Dehydrated Cherry Tomatoes transform your everyday tomatoes into tiny bits of joy, intensely concentrated with flavor.
+Delight in your oven-dried cherry tomatoes as a snack, a topping for salads, or even to make a pesto.
+You’ll soon be dehydrating everything, from dried strawberries and dried apple rings to kale waffle chips.

 Jump to: